aiskout/aiskout.github.io/_posts/2025-01-11-wordpress-supabase-connector-release.md

 ---

 *Ready to supercharge your WordPress site with Supabase?
-Use the form above to get your commercial license or [download the open-source version!](https://github.com/aiskout-org/wp-supabase-connector/releases)*
+Use the form above to purchase your commercial license and receive your download link!*